Telemarketing: Australia

 Telemarketing in Australia is restricted by the Australian Federal Government and policed by the Australian Communications and Media Authority (ACMA).
 Australian Federal legislation provides for a restriction in calling hours for both Research and Marketing calls.

 In 2007 a Do Not Call Register was established for Australian inbound telephone numbers.
 The register allows a user to register private use telephone numbers.
 Australian Federal Legislation limits the types of marketing calls that can be made to these registered telephone numbers; however, research calls are allowed.
-Other exemptions include calls made by charities and political members, parties and candidates however any organisation that is instructed by the recipient of a telemarketing call, not to call that number again, is legally obliged to comply, and must remove the phone number from the organisations calling list(s).
+Other exemptions include calls made by charities and political members, parties and candidates, however, any organisation that is instructed by the recipient of a telemarketing call to not call that number again, is legally obliged to comply, and must remove the phone number from the organisations calling list(s).

 Inbound telemarketing is another major industry.
 It involves both live operators and IVR—Interactive Voice Response.
 IVR is also known as audio text or automated call processing.
 Usually, major television campaigns and advertisers use toll-free telephone number that are answered by IVR service bureaus.
 Such service bureaus have the technology and call capacity to process the large amounts of simultaneous calls that occur when a toll-free telephone number is advertised on television.